 The Journal of Human Resources is among the leading journals in empirical microeconomics.
 Intended for scholars and policymakers, each issue examines research in a variety of fields, including labor economics, development economics, health economics, and the economics of education, discrimination, and retirement.
 Founded in 1965, the JHR features articles that make scientific contributions in research relevant to public policy.

-JHR is one of the most highly cited journals in the Industrial Relations and Labor fields per the 2020 Clarivate InCites Journal Citation Reports.
+JHR is one of the most highly cited journals in the Industrial Relations and Labor fields per the 2021 Clarivate Journal Citation Reports.

 Industrial Relations & Labor: 1/30